spiritloose/uid2-client-perlxs/README.md

 Fetch the latest keys and returns a hashref containing the response.
 The hashref will have the following keys:

 - is\_success

+    Boolean indicating whether the operation succeeded.

 - reason

+    Returns reason for failure if _is\_success_ is false.

 ## refresh\_json